anuraggopalakrishna/ecommerce-project/README.md

 ## About The Project

 eCommerce Site Project built with React.
-Used JS and CSS w Bootstrap.
+Used JS w React & ContextAPI and CSS w Bootstrap.

 # Getting Started with Create React App